How To Book A Wedding DJ

-We hope you find our tips for how to book a wedding DJ helpful.
+Follow our steps on how to book a wedding dj

 Tips On How To Book A Wedding DJ

-When you find one you like, ask to meet for a chat either in person or online.
+When you find a potential DJ arrange to meet for a chat online.

-This provides the opportunity to ask questions and view examples of recent playlists so you can see what the DJ usually includes in their set.
+Ask to see examples of playlists to see what the DJ usually includes in their set.

 Pick out any songs not to your taste and ask if it was a request or something they always play.

-This will help you judge whether their music is going to be in line with your expectations.
+This will help you judge whether their music is going to be in line with what you want.

-You can tell if the majority of the music has been mixed because most of the tempos (BPM) will be relatively consistent or increase/decrease consecutively.
+You’ll be able to tell if the music has been mixed because most of the tempos (BPM) will be relatively consistent or increase/decrease consecutively.

 Make Booking A DJ A Priority